-Future maturity of the note payable is as follows:
+Future maturities of the note payable as of June 30, 2024 is as follows:

-Years Ending June 30, Amount
+Year Ending June 30, Amount

-2024 \$ 15,047

-2025 15,467
+2025 \$ 15,467

 2026 303,044

-Total \$ 333,558
+Total \$ 318,511

 NOTE 8 NET ASSETS WITH DONOR RESTRICTIONS

 Net assets with donor restrictions are comprised of contributions to the Foundation for which donor-imposed purpose or time restrictions have not been accomplished.
 These contributions will be released to net assets without donor restrictions as the contributions are spent in accordance with the donor restrictions.